vtsuperdarn/python_tutorial/README.md

     alias ipython-server='ipython notebook --profile=nbserver'

+Finally restart your terminal or source your bashrc.

 Now you just have to start the notebook server from the directory where you want your notebooks to be stored.
 CD into the desired directory and run